oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 ### Spy utilities
 One of the main features of Jasmine is allowing you to spy on a method or property of an object.
 This is helpful in some cases for seeing what is going on:
-- It can spy on properties of an object (using the spyOnProperty method).
-[Here](https://github.com/oppia/oppia/blob/develop/core/templates/services/contextual/device-info.service.spec.ts#L48-L55)'s an example.
+- It can spy on an object's properties (using the `spyOnProperty` method).
+[Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/contextual/device-info.service.spec.ts#L48-L55)'s an example.
 - It can mock a property value or a method return.
-[Here](https://github.com/oppia/oppia/blob/develop/core/templates/pages/exploration-editor-page/feedback-tab/services/thread-data.service.spec.ts#L147)'s an example.
+[Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/exploration-editor-page/feedback-tab/services/thread-data.service.spec.ts#L147)'s an example.
 - It allows you to provide fake implementations that can be called when a method is executed.
 This is commonly used when mocking AngularJS promises with $defer.
-[Here](https://github.com/oppia/oppia/blob/develop/core/templates/pages/email-dashboard-pages/email-dashboard-page.controller.spec.ts#L121-L133)'s an example.
+[Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/email-dashboard-pages/email-dashboard-page.controller.spec.ts#L121-L133)'s an example.
 - It can spy on a method to check whether that method is being called when the spec runs.
-[Here](https://github.com/oppia/oppia/blob/develop/core/templates/services/schema-default-value.service.spec.ts#L109-L118)'s an example.
+[Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/schema-default-value.service.spec.ts#L109-L118)'s an example.

 #### Spying on and handling with third-party libraries
 Also, the spy can be used when mocking third-party libraries, like JQuery, mostly when doing ajax calls.
-[Here](https://github.com/oppia/oppia/blob/develop/core/templates/services/assets-backend-api.service.spec.ts#L274-L292)'s a good example when mocking JQuery ajax calls.
+[Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/services/assets-backend-api.service.spec.ts#L274-L292)'s a good example when mocking JQuery ajax calls.

 #### Spying the same method/property more than one time in same context
 It is impossible to spy twice the same method or property in the same context (block).
 For instance, the code below would throw an error: